mcastling/mcastling.github.io/NUItutorials/flex-container.md

 flexContainer.Add(toolBar);
 ~~~

-We want the buttons and title to be displayed horizontally and vertically aligned to the center of the toolbar, so we set its flex direction
+4. We want the buttons and title to display horizontally, and be vertically aligned to the center of the toolbar.
+Therefore set the toolbar flex direction
-to row and set its alignItems property to center.
-We also want the toolbar and the actual content to share the height of the main container,
+   to 'row', and set its `alignItems` property to 'center'.
+We also want the toolbar to occupy 10 percent of the whole vertical space,
-so that the toolbar will occupy 10 percent of the whole vertical space and the content will occupy the rest of the vertical space.
-This can be achieved by setting the flex property.
+   and the content to occupy the rest of the vertical space.
+This can be achieved by setting the `Flex` property.

 ~~~{.cs}
 toolBar.FlexDirection = FlexContainer.FlexDirectionType.Row; // display toolbar items horizontally